yanxuceo/C-Plus-Plus-Basics/README.md

 # C-Plus-Plus-Basics

-## Commonly used algorithms, data structure, small tricks.
+## Commonly used algorithms, data structure, toolbox and small tricks.